-Some registered student organizations might choose to undertake auctions or silent auctions as an element of a fundraising event.
+Some Registered Student Organizations might choose to undertake auctions or silent auctions as an element of a fundraising event.
 In so doing, the sponsoring organization must ensure compliance with applicable statutes and University policy.
 Tobacco, alcohol, or promotional items for these products may not be used for auctions or any other fundraising activity.
-The Dean of Students or the Dean's designee may prohibit other items at the Dean or designee's discretion.
+The Vice Provost and Dean of Students or designee may prohibit other items at the Dean or designee's discretion.
 Such items might include animals, gift cards or other items from adult entertainment establishments, etc.